When Can I...?

 - if you have completed year 10 and have a certificate III or IV you can get a full-time or part-time job (you can get a part-time job before this if it is outside school hours)

-- you can get Youth Allowance (if you are regarded as independent)
+- you can get Youth Allowance (if you are regarded as independent).

 - you can get Youth Allowance (if certain conditions are met)

-- you can have sex with another person (including same sex) who is also 16 or older, if they agree, without breaking the law.
+- you can have sex with another person (including same sex) who is also 16 or older, if they agree, without breaking the lawyou can get a learner driver permit

 - you can enrol to vote but will not be able to vote until you turn 18

-- you can get a provisional driver licence
+- you can get a provisional driver licence.

 You are now in control of your life.
 The law says you are an adult and you don't need your parents' permission to do anything.
 You can: